Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Conclusions

 \section{Conclusions}

 In this work, we have integrated our semi-analytical jet quenching model with a state-of-the-art description of heavy-ion collisions, \texttt{IP-Glasma+JIMWLK+MUSIC+UrQMD}.
 We incorporated energy loss in the pre-equilibrium phase via the hydrodynamic attractor for the first time.
 Our framework provides a simultaneous description of jet $R_{AA}$ and $v_2$ in agreement with data in $AA$ collisions, offering a strong validation of the approach.
 We show that a joint description of these observables places constraints on the onset time of jet-medium interactions, which is around 0.2 fm, deep in the pre-equilibrium phase.
 Then, we applied these parameters to predict jet and hadron quenching in other collision systems.
 We saw that our framework successfully predicts hadron suppression but underestimates hadron elliptic flow towards lower $p_T$.
-Previous studies have reported similar results, suggesting that a delayed onset of quenching of about 1 fm could account for the hadron experimental data.
-Our success in describing jets, however, would rather suggest the need to account for additional medium effects whose importance could grow at lower $p_T$.
+Our results provide a complementary perspective to previous phenomenological studies.
+By incorporating early-time energy loss, we achieve a simultaneous description of jet $R_{AA}$ and $v_2$, as well as hadron $R_{AA}$ and $v_2$ at high-$p_T$.
+This resolves the, in our opinion, unphysical delay of quenching invoked in earlier approaches (e.g.~\cite{Andres:2019eus,Stojku:2020wkh}) to reproduce hadron $R_{AA}$ and $v_2$.
+The successful description of jet observables supports the onset of quenching at early times, whereas the remaining discrepancy in hadron $v_2$ at moderate transverse momentum indicates the necessity of additional medium effects beyond longitudinal energy loss.